-On June 15, 2018, Michael will release the album, Issues, which contains 11 tracks (most new, a couple previously unreleased songs re-envisioned).
+On June 15, 2018, Michael released Issues, containing 11 tracks (most new, a couple previously unreleased songs re-envisioned).
 The album has a slightly more electronic and 80s nostalgic sound, touching on numerous genres as he is prone to do on albums.

 Michael is primarily a studio composer/songwriter.
 His music is challenging to play live, due to the gear used to make it.
 He played a one-man-band live set of new and old songs in November 2017…first time live in over 22 years…so it’s possible!